r4tangUCSD/lyric-agent/README.md

 The environment of this agent is simply just the dataset of songs we provide it and the user provided prompts: this environment is fully observable.
 The actuator of this agent is its output lyrics.
 This agent’s sensor is the user’s keyboard, which will feed it keywords to generate the song from (like a genre, starting words, etc.).
 This agent’s actions are sequential because each word generated will depend on the previously generated words.

 Training a probabilistic model would look something like this: given the previous words in the song, and the given keywords (like a given genre or topic), what is the next most likely word?
 As our model increases in complexity, we can incorporate song structure and create more and more coherent lyrics.
-We will be using different methods introduced in class to implement our agent, such as Naive Bayes, HMM,
+We will be using different methods introduced in class to implement our agent, such as HMM.

 ## PEAS:
 *Performance Measure* \